Position

 • Knowledge of medical terminology, anatomy, and physiology.

-• Proficiency in using electronic health record (EHR) systems and medical record management software.
+• Proficiency in using computer applications and electronic health record (EHR) systems.

 Is becoming a Medical Records Clerk a good career path?

 A career as a Medical Records Clerk offers a stable and rewarding path for those interested in healthcare administration.
 This role involves managing patient records, ensuring they are accurate and accessible.
 Medical Records Clerks work in hospitals, clinics, and other healthcare facilities.
-They handle both paper and digital records, making sure all information is up-to-date and secure.
+They handle both paper and electronic records, making sure they comply with legal standards.
+This job requires attention to detail and strong organizational skills.
+It provides a clear career path with opportunities for advancement into higher administrative roles.

 • Pros: